Eastern Premier Soccer League

 Section 2.
 Vice President.

-(a) The Vice President of this League shall be elected at the Annual General Meeting, for duration of two (2) successive AGM cycles, in odd numbered years.
+(a) The Vice President of this League shall be elected at the Annual General Meeting, for the duration of two (2) successive AGM cycles, in odd numbered years.

 (b) The Vice President shall: